 - Antioxidants in pomegranate have also been used to reduce the potential spoilage of dog food (7).

 Additionally, pomegranate has been suggested as a natural product for use in treating diarrhea and digestive tract parasites.
-However, there are no good studies evaluating the use of pomegranate for these conditions in dogs, notes Hayes.
+However, there are no good studies evaluating the use of pomegranate for these conditions in dogs, notes Dr. Hayes.

 Are Pomegranates Bad for Dogs?